SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 To add a widget to a dashboard, ensure that the dashboard is visible.
 Afterwards click on the cogwheel icon at the top right.
 Select "Remove dashboard".

-## Widget Package
+## <a name="widget"></a>Widget Package

 Cumulocity Cockpit includes predefined widget types.
 Each widget type provides different parameters to configure the widget and the data shown by the widget.
-The following section describe each available widget type and the configuration properties it provides.
+The following section describes each available widget type and the configuration properties it provides.

 ### Widget "Asset Properties"

 Show a user-defined list of property of the current object.
-The current object can be a device or the group object.
+The current object can be a device or the group's object.

 Parameters to configure: